- Personal Health Information & Self-Help

 Hemp has emerged in popularity as one of the most nutritious and beneficial foods available.
 Make an immune boosting smoothie.

-My naturopath’s recipes are often sketchy (and by sketchy, I mean completely absent on some ingredients) on amounts.
+My naturopath’s recipes are often sketchy on amounts of ingredients.
 Here’s my current best guess on the smoothie: 2 cups of unsweetened vanilla hemp milk, 3 tablespoons hemp hearts, 1 tablespoon golden flaxseed meal, 1 tablespoon Navita goji, 1 teaspoon slippery elm powder, 1 ripe banana, stevia to taste.
 Combine in blender, then sip throughout the day.

 Talk to Your Health Care Provider